Do testosterone boosting supplements work?

 Indeed, 18.3% had data showing no change and 10% actually contained components that data suggest have a negative effect on testosterone levels.
 Many of the supplements exceeded the recommended daily amount of some nutrients.

-A 2017 study found that among 112 supplements available on the Australian market, either over the counter or via the Internet, more than one in 20 contained androgenic steroids that were not declared on the labels2.
-International research found 14.8% of 634 nonhormonal nutritional supplements — sourced from 13 European countries and the US — contained undeclared androgenic steroids3
+A 2017 study found that among 112 supplements available on the Australian market, either over the counter or via the Internet, more than one in 20 contained androgenic steroids that were not declared on the labels.
+International research found 14.8% of 634 nonhormonal nutritional supplements — sourced from 13 European countries and the US — contained undeclared androgenic steroids.

 Misuse of sex steroids carries significant health risks and has been linked to serious conditions including cardiovascular disease, liver and brain damage, rhabdomyolysis and embolism.
 Side effects also include gynaecomastia, acne and infertility.